Skip to content

 Family-friendly things to do at Upton House and Gardens

 Find out what's on for families at Upton House and Gardens, spot wildlife on the Woodland Walk or simply let off steam in acres of space outdoors.
-If you're planning for summer, find out more about about all we have coming up including outdoor theatre and weekly holiday activities.
+If you're planning for winter and the festive period, find out more about about all we have coming up including our Christmas displays.

 Gardens and parks